MordantArc/ProjectLynx/README.md

 Alphas are incredibly minor bug fixes and/or software building and are often majorly borked.
 I will sometimes use this just to save the project for a second so I can work on it elsewhere.

 Betas are functional, but not polished.
-Think passive flight or static tests, these will be betas.
+Think passive flight or static tests, these will be Betas.

 Fully fledged releases are working and functional with little to no bugs(I'm kidding, no bugs is impossible).